hollina/scul/README.md

 finding a perfect donor series.

-  - Case 1: When the target series is outside the the support of the donor pool (i.e. you need extrapolation to match the target series - Case 2: When negatively correlated donors can help identify underlying data generating process (e.g., two financial assets, or a price and consumption series)
+  - Case 1: When the target series is outside the the support of the donor pool (i.e. you need extrapolation to match the target series
+  - Case 2: When negatively correlated donors can help identify underlying data generating process (e.g., two financial assets, or a price and consumption series)

 ![figure2](vignettes/vignette_output/time_series_convex_hull.png)

-The SCUL procedure is a flexible synthetic control method that accommodates both of these scenarios.
-It also allows for more donors than time periods (i.e., high-dimensional data), which is not possible using the traditional method.

-## How can I learn more about SCUL?/Where can I get your data used in the paper?

-More detail on the procedure can be found in *“Tactics for design and inference in synthetic control studies: An applied example using high-dimensional data.”* (Link available 3 May 2020)
+## What else does the working paper do?

 This working paper, which is co-authored with Coady Wing, uses the SCUL method to estimate how recreational marijuana legalization affects sales of alcohol and over-the-counter painkillers, finding reductions in alcohol sales.
-Please cite our paper if you use this package, vignette, or the paper. :)

 The paper uses retail scanner data from Nielsen cannot be publicly posted online, but are available for purchase from the Kilts Center for Marketing at the University of Chicago,
 <https://www.chicagobooth.edu/research/kilts/datasets/nielsen>.

-## What’s this package/vignette do?
+## What does this package/vignette do?

 This package provides code to implement the SCUL procedure.
 Because the data in our working paper cannot be posted online, we also provide an